Dimtemp/Azure-Academy/level3b-dirsync.md

    > **Note**: Do not wait for the deployment to complete but proceed to the next task.
 You will use the virtual machine deployed in this task in the third exercise of this lab.

-> **Result**: After you completed this task, you have initiated deployment of an Azure VM that will host an Active Directory domain controller by using an Azure Resource Manager template

 #### Task 2: Create an Azure Active Directory (AD) tenant